All In One Day: Hong Kong And Guangzhou.

 I started off with the Peak.
 I walked all the way to the station while pulling my huge bag behind me.
 I started to realize again, that 35° in Asia is a different kind of heat that 35° in Europe.
 I was sweating like a pig, and the trip hasn’t even started yet … further I walked to the Central Pier station and took the Star Ferry to the Kowloon side of Hong Kong.
 Then I explored the area around Nathan Road, like the Goldfish Market and walked all the way up to Prince Edward Street where my bus to Guangzhou was awaiting me.

-CTS busses are a great and cheap way to get to China.
+CTS buses are a great and cheap way to get to China.
 Four hours and one stiff neck later, the bus turned into the street of the China Hotel, where Ulli welcomed me.
 By this time, I was up almost 48 hours but I didn’t seem exhausted yet.
-So we were off to a little shopping trip, with a stop at our favorite noodle soup shop.
+So we were off to a little shopping trip, with a stop at our favourite noodle soup shop.
 We found this place during our first visit to Guangzhou back in 2007 and have been coming back ever since then.
 Definitely the best place in town!
 The “Grand Finale” of the day was a wonderful head massage at a local hair dresser.
 What more can you want?